pytorch/hub/pytorch_vision_deeplabv3_resnet101.md

 ### Model Description

-Deeplabv3-ResNet is constructed by a Deeplabv3 model using respective ResNet-50 or ResNet-101 backbone.
+Deeplabv3-ResNet is constructed by a Deeplabv3 model using a ResNet-50 or ResNet-101 backbone.
 Deeplabv3-MobileNetV3-Large is constructed by a Deeplabv3 model using the MobileNetV3 large backbone.
 The pre-trained model has been trained on a subset of COCO train2017, on the 20 categories that are present in the Pascal VOC dataset.